UW-INFO442-WI23/academic_weapon/testing-protocol.md

 4. **Cart** <br>
     **a.
 Users can add products into the cart.** <br>
     **_Successful Test:_** The add button will be tested to ensure that users can add products into their cart.
-This test will be considered successful if users can click the add button for a particular product and the cart icon will reflect the added amount. <br>
+This test will be considered successful if users can click the add button for a particular product and it is correctly listed in the cart page. <br>
     **_Failed Test:_** A failed test would occur if users can’t click the add button and see that reflected amount in their cart. <br>

     **b.
 Users can view the added items in the cart.** <br>